Drastic Fantastic: Background and release

+Some similarities continued between the release of Eye to the Telescope and Drastic Fantastic, with Tunstall continuing with the same record label and public relations representatives.
+Despite this, in a later interview following the albums release, she said that she would have liked "stronger creative bridges between Drastic Fantastic and my debut", but cited greater similarities between the two albums than what people may notice.
+During the recording sessions and leading up to the albums release, relations between Tunstall and her record label had become "turbulent", and Tunstall struggled to connect with producer Steve Osborne.
 Some additional tracks features other unreleased songs such as "Mothgirl", "Bad Day" and "Journey", and during the Drastic Fantastic Tour, Tunstall covered "La Vie En Rose", which is on the U.K Bonus tracks, "My Sharona", The Bangles' "Walk Like an Egyptian" and Chaka Khan's "Ain't Nobody" which features on the DVD.
 Also, three singles were taken from Drastic Fantastic: "Hold On", the lead single, "Saving My Face" and "If Only", which all charted in the UK Top 100.